Greatest Native Americans of All Time

 Hailing from the famous and powerful Lakota Sioux people, Sitting Bull enters this list of greatest Native Americans due to his leadership prowess during battles.
 This Lakota Sioux chief, who lived between 1831 and 1890, found a way of bringing warriors from different tribes, including Arapahoe and Cheyenne, to fight their common enemy, i.e. the white man.

-Arguably one of the fiercest confrontations between Native American Indians and the United States government, the Battle of Little Big Horn witnessed a total destruction of U.S. Colonel Custer’s men.
-Sitting Bull and his fellow warriors killed Colonel Custer and his vastly outnumbered men.
-The battle went down in history as one of the most famous wins secured by the Native Americans.
+Arguably one of the fiercest confrontations between Native American Indians and the United States government, the Battle of Little Big Horn in 1876 witnessed a total destruction of U.S. Colonel Custer’s men.
+Sitting Bull and his fellow warriors killed Colonel Custer and many of his vastly outnumbered men.
+The battle went down in history as one of the most famous wins secured by the Native Americans against the US forces.

 As more and more armed and well-trained U.S. soldiers poured into the Black Hills, Sitting Bull found it increasingly difficult to fend of attacks by the U.S. government.
 In 1881, he surrendered to the government.
 He was committed to spend the remainder of his life in a reservation.